uikit/uikit-site/docs/pages/navbar.md

 </div>
 ```

-Instead of using a Dropdown, you can show a Dropbar, which means that the subnavigation is displayed in full width below the navbar.
+Instead of using a Dropdown, you can show a Dropbar, which means that the subnavigation is displayed in a full width below the navbar.
 Simply set `dropbar: true` inside the `uk-navbar` attribute.

 ```html
 <div uk-sticky="sel-target: .uk-navbar-container; cls-active: uk-navbar-sticky">